-- If the audit committee is not majority independent, and the non-independent member of the audit committee is up for election or re-election. - If there are other governance issues related to that member. - If the member sits on more than three public company audit committees, unless the audit committee member is a financial expert, in which case the limit is four audit committees.
+- If the audit committee is not majority independent, and the non-independent member of the audit committee is up for election or re-election. - If there are other governance issues related to that member. - If the member sits on more than four public company audit committees.